OpenDSA/OpenDSA/RST/en/Blockchain/Blocks.rst

 search (time), and expensive to verify its consistency (time again).

-Fortunately, a Blockchain application of significant size is likely to also attract a signifcant community to it.
+Fortunately, a Blockchain application of significant size is likely to also attract a significant community to it.
 Operating a large, decentralized blockchain requires coordination among multiple members of the community.
 These members are sometimes referred to as "nodes" in a network.